7thLucas/full-app-6a394-128dc-4805/_doc/product-overview.md

 # Product Overview

-> Working title: **RevenuePath AI** (provisional — branding to be confirmed with the user)
+> Product name: **MonetizeMaxxing** (confirmed with the user)
-> Status: initial core truth, drafted at project kickoff.
-Details to be sharpened as scoping continues.
+> Status: v1 built and live — the core monetization engine.
+Core truth maintained as the product evolves.

 ## What it is

-RevenuePath AI is an AI strategist that turns a seed-stage tech company's profile into a ranked set of monetization strategies the team can actually test.
+MonetizeMaxxing is an AI strategist that turns a seed-stage tech company's profile into a ranked set of monetization strategies the team can actually test.
 The user describes a company — what it does, who it serves, its stage and early traction — and the AI returns concrete revenue plays (pricing models, packaging, revenue streams) with the reasoning